Colorectal cancer: Genetics

 Those with a family history in two or more first-degree relatives (such as a parent or sibling) have a two to threefold greater risk of disease, and this group accounts for about 20% of all cases.
-A number of genetic syndromes are also associated with higher rates of colorectal cancer.
+Several genetic syndromes are also associated with higher rates of colorectal cancer.
 The most common of these is hereditary nonpolyposis colorectal cancer (HNPCC, or Lynch syndrome) which is present in about 3% of people with colorectal cancer.
 Other syndromes that are strongly associated with colorectal cancer include Gardner syndrome and familial adenomatous polyposis (FAP).
 For people with these syndromes, cancer almost always occurs and makes up 1% of the cancer cases.
 A total proctocolectomy may be recommended for people with FAP as a preventive measure due to the high risk of malignancy.
-Colectomy, removal of the colon, may not suffice as a preventive measure because of the high risk of rectal cancer if the rectum remains.
-The most common polyposis syndrome affecting the colon is serrated polyposis syndrome, which is associated with a 25-40% risk of CRC.
+Colectomy, the removal of the colon, may not suffice as a preventive measure because of the high risk of rectal cancer if the rectum remains.
+The most common polyposis syndrome affecting the colon is serrated polyposis syndrome, which is associated with a 25–40% risk of colorectal cancer (CRC).

-Mutations in the pair of genes (POLE and POLD1) have been associated with familial colon cancer.
+Mutations in the pair of genes POLE and POLD1 have been associated with familial colon cancer.

 Most deaths due to colon cancer are associated with metastatic disease.
 A gene that appears to contribute to the potential for metastatic disease, metastasis associated in colon cancer 1 (MACC1), has been isolated.
 It is a transcriptional factor that influences the expression of hepatocyte growth factor.
 This gene is associated with the proliferation, invasion, and scattering of colon cancer cells in cell culture, and tumor growth and metastasis in mice.
 MACC1 may be a potential target for cancer intervention, but this possibility needs to be confirmed with clinical studies.

 Epigenetic factors, such as abnormal DNA methylation of tumor suppressor promoters, play a role in the development of colorectal cancer.

 Ashkenazi Jews have a 6% higher risk rate of getting adenomas and then colon cancer due to mutations in the APC gene being more common.

+Diet

+Associated with a diet high in saturated fats, elevated levels of bile acids appear to increase the risk of colorectal cancer.
+The bile acid deoxycholic acid particularly is elevated in the colonic contents of humans in response to a high fat diet.
+In populations that have a high incidence of colorectal cancer, fecal concentrations of bile acids, particularly deoxycholic acid, are higher.

+A 2025 meta-analysis on the relationship of fecal bile acid concentrations to the development and progression of colorectal cancer found that higher fecal concentrations of the bile acids cholic acid and chenodeoxycholic acid are associated with a high risk and higher incidence of colorectal cancer.